Leche Flan Recipe for Christmas, Filipino Style

-Leche Flan actually means milk flan, the Filipino version of a dessert which is also popular in Spain as flan de leche.
+While countries in Europe has a similar desert called 'Creme Caramel', the Filipino Leche Flan is on the top 2 list of the most prepared food during the Christmas holidays in the Philippines, only next to fruit salad.
+Leche Flan, or milk flan, is the Filipino version of a dessert which is also popular in Spain as flan de leche.
 Leche Flan is ever present in almost every Filipino celebrations be it birthdays, baptisms, and most particularly the Noche Buena feast on the eve of Chiristmas Day, or December 24th.
-Also called the Filipino custard cake, countries in Europe has a similar desert called 'Creme Caramel', the Filipino Leche Flan is on the top 2 list of the most prepared food during the Christmas holidays in the Philippines, only next to fruit salad according to survey in my large neighborhood.

-Filipinos are know for giving and sharing their prepared food to neighbors, but don't expect you will get lucky to get a whole pan of Leche Flan on these occasions.
+Filipinos are known for giving and sharing their prepared food to neighbors, but don't expect you will get lucky to get a whole pan of Leche Flan on these occasions.
+You should be real lucky if you get one.
 Let me tell you why.
-Not unless your Filipino neighbor owns a poultry with dozens of hens laying eggs daily, then leche flan is really a specialty since in cooking it you get to use only the yolks and a dozen eggs, which are quite costly, and yield is around 2-3 llaneras of leche flans ONLY.
-You should be real lucky if you get one.
-Pray that your neighbor cooked for the whole neighborhood so you will get a llanera of leche flan in that case.
+Not unless your Filipino neighbor owns a poultry with dozens of hens laying eggs daily, then leche flan is really a specialty since in making it you get to use only the yolks of at least a dozen eggs, which are quite costly, and yield is around 2-3 llaneras.

-Leche flan is made from egg yolks, milk and sugar mixture and since it is majorly made of egg yolk, buying this product commercially can be quite expensive.
-In specialty stores, a small Leche Flan will cost around 50 to 100 pesos each.
-However, this is a very delectable and addictive dessert due to its sweet and creamy goodness that is very appealing to the Filipino palate.
+Leche flan is made from egg yolks, milk and sugar mixture.
+Since eggs is a major component buying this product commercially can be quite expensive.
+In specialty stores, a small Leche Flan will cost around 100 to 150 pesos each.
+However, this is a very delectable and addictive dessert due to its sweet and creamy goodness that is very appealing to the sweet tooth in everyone.

 The Leche Flan Recipe